openhab/openhab-js/README.md

 ### Log

-By default the JS Scripting binding supports console logging like `console.log()` and `console.debug()` to the openHAB default log.
+By default, the JS Scripting binding supports console logging like `console.log()` and `console.debug()` to the openHAB default log.
-Additionally scripts may create their own native openHAB logger using the log namespace.
+Additionally, scripts may create their own native openHAB logger using the log namespace.

 ```javascript
 let logger = log('my_logger');